arlimus/arlimus.github.io/src/contents/articles/gin.and.gorilla/index.md

 ## Client

 We will create a small html file which communicates with our websocket server.
-It sends and receives a message via javascript every second and displays it on the site.
+This client sends and receives a message via javascript every second and displays it on the site.

 ```html
 <html>